zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

         - Added proper request parameter passing in auth middleware
         - Updated route handlers to handle request objects correctly
         - Improved type safety in auth middleware
+    - ✅ DONE

-13. Build a Next.js API route for speech analysis in `/pages/api/speech.ts`: ✅ DONE
+13. Build a Next.js API route for speech analysis in `/pages/api/speech.ts`:
     - This endpoint will receive audio data from the client, forward it to Google Speech-to-Text API, and return analysis results with pronunciation accuracy and improvement tips.
     - Ensure secure handling of API keys and error reporting.
     - Reference: [PRD Section 4.
 Core Features - Real-Time Speech Analysis] & [Tech Stack: Google Speech-to-Text API]